welbornio/hulk/README.md

 hulk
 ====

 Hulk is an ultra simple command line tool for running a list of bash commands synchronously.
-The only dependency is the colorize gem.

 ## Usage